Property Tax Breaks For Belleville,

 download the application forms for both programs from the

 select "ODSP Property Tax Credit Application"

 from the list.
-If you are a senior, select "Senior
+If you are a low-income senior, select "Low

 For more information on either program, you can

 call the City of Belleville's Taxation Department at

 Municipality of Quinte West Residents: You need to

 pick up the application form at the Municipality office, 7 Creswell Drive,